China producer inflation picks up for first time in nine months, eases deflation worries

 The world's second-largest economy is growing at its weakest pace in almost three decades amid weaker domestic demand and a year-long trade war with the United States.
 Multi-year campaigns to curb debt risks and pollution have deterred fresh investment.

 In response, Beijing plans more spending on roads, railways and ports, which is expected to push up demand for and prices of construction materials.
+Prices of steel reinforcing bars used in building hit 7-1/2 years highs this week.

-Last month, the government announced nearly 2 trillion yuan ($297.27 billion) in additional tax cuts to ease the pressure on corporate balance sheets.
+Last month, the government announced nearly 2 trillion yuan ($297.27 billion) in additional tax cuts to ease the pressure on corporate balance sheets, while authorities are pressing banks to keep lending to struggling smaller firms.

 Cuts in value-added tax (VAT) that kicked in on April 1 have already led authorities to reduce prices for electricity and natural gas.
 Retail gasoline and diesel prices are to be reduced as well.